 Each year on February 11, the Catholic Church marks the World Day of the Sick.
 This is a time to offer prayers for those who suffer from illness and for their caregivers.
 The Catholic Church marks this annual World Day on the Feast of Our Lady of Lourdes.
 The theme of this year’s observance is “Take care of him: Compassion as a synodal exercise of healing”, drawn from the Gospel of Luke on the Parable of the Good Samaritan.
 As the church marks the World Day of the Sick, CHABC encourages everyone to pray for those who suffer from illness and for their caregivers.

-Archbishop Miller, CSB will celebrate a Mass for World Day of the Sick on Saturday, February 11 at 11 a.m. at Our Lady of Sorrows Parish.
+Archbishop Miller, CSB celebrated a Mass for World Day of the Sick on Saturday, February 11 at 11 a.m. at Our Lady of Sorrows Parish.

 World Day of the Sick Resources